victorinemrl/creative-dev/README.md

 npm install vuesax
 ```

-## Animations
+## Animations and transitions
-The animations are made with vanilla JavaScript and CSS.
+The animations and transitions are made with vanilla JavaScript and CSS.

 ## Project setup
 ```